OKRs Examples and Objective Setting

 1. Understand Broader Organizational Goals

-When setting OKRs for your engineering teams, it’s essential to first know what your broader organizational goals, vision, and mission are.
+When setting OKRs for your software engineering team, it’s essential to first know what your broader organizational goals, vision, and mission are.
 This way, you can make sure to align those specific objectives and desired outcomes with the direction your company wants to follow.
 Doing so will make the stakeholders more receptive to your set objectives, and it will facilitate engineering teams to make a direct contribution to the company’s success.

 2. Establish Objectives